golemfactory/golemrpc/README.md

 First of all, you need to know your remote Golem node.
 Contact the Golem node's administrator and obtain
 1. IP address and port,
 2. node's certificate that authenticates it, the `.pem` file,
-3. access ticket that authenticates you, the `.tck` file.
+3. access secret that authenticates you, the `.tck` file.

-Optionally, you can run your own local Golem node - for setup details see below.
+Optionally, you can run your own local Golem node.
+Aforementioned files can be found under paths: `$datadir/crossbar/rpc_cert.pem` and `$datadir/crossbar/secrets/golemcli.tck`.

 System requirements:
 1. [*Python3.6*](https://www.python.org/downloads/release/python-360/) installed.